dchiquito/girder-4-pyppeteer-test/README.md

 This project provides solutions by making assumptions.
 If those assumptions are violated, this toolkit might not be the best fit, although individual parts can always be used in isolation.

 This is the toolkit for you if:
-- **You want to write browser tests.** Pyppeteer is useful for lots of things, not just tests.
+- **You want to write browser tests for your entire application.** If you only want to test your frontend in isolation, you probably want to look into [component testing](https://v2.vuejs.org/v2/cookbook/unit-testing-vue-components.html?redirect=true) with [Jest](https://jestjs.io/).
 - **Your project was ejected from [the Girder 4 cookiecutter](https://github.com/girder/cookiecutter-girder-4).** If you're using a similar stack you should still be able to adopt this project, but it will be a little bumpier.
 - **You have an SPA.** The web server needs to launchable with a single command like `npm run serve` or `yarn run serve`.
 - **You are using GitHub Actions.** A custom GitHub action is provided, which obviously only works in GitHub actions.